-Both band demo versions feature Nick Mason on drums and his trouble with the song’s unusual time signature shifts is pretty clear and easy to hear.
+In both band demo versions, Nick Mason is on drums and his trouble with the song’s unusual time signature shifts is pretty evident and easy to hear.

 Is There Anybody Out There?.
 The official live album of the original The Wall tour in 1980.
 Live versions of all songs.
-Many of them are extended or have some of the bits which were cut from the original studio LP of The Wall.
+Many of them are extended or have some of the bits which were cut from the original studio LP.
 “Mother” was nicely extended for the live shows with an extended intro and guitar solo.
-Running time is 7:55 — over two minutes longer than the album version.
+Running time is 7m 55s — over two minutes longer than the album version.

 The live version starts with an added 10-bar into in 8/8 time featuring Roger on acoustic guitar and keyboard flair from Richard Wright.
 This extended intro is longer and works much better than the band demo versions.

 The last line of the second verse is “Is it just a waste of time?” — the same as the album version.